wangyuy22/spotshare/Proposal Template.md

 ### Step 1: First create the user class just as we did in HW3.
 Implement the sign up/log in as well as allowing for profile pictures.

 ### Step 2: Create the other models playlists, registrations, and songs.

+### Step 3: Work on allowing users to first create playlists, and then adding songs to the playlist by searching for them using the API.

+### Step 4: Work on the finishing touches such as displaying all the information and configuring the routes.